Sign In / Sign Out

 SEC A: Every meeting shall begin with a prayer, meditation, or moment of silence by the president or someone appointed to do so.

-SEC B: Proposed Amendments must be presented in writing or by e-mail to all members of the Council of Religious Advisors of all Campus Councils at least two weeks before the next regularly scheduled meeting.
-Each Council will vote on the proposed amendments at its regularly scheduled meeting and must be carried by a majority of the quorum present at that meeting.
-A vote will be considered to be carried if the proposed amendment passes in all of the Campus Councils.
-If a vote is not held during the regularly scheduled meeting by reason of delay or lack of quorum, the matter will be revisited at the next regularly scheduled meeting and the officers of Campus Council will inform their counterparts in due haste.
+SEC A: Amendments must be presented in writing to all members of the Council of Religious Advisors of all four campus councils at a regularly scheduled meeting.
+Each Council will vote on the amendments being submitted at its regularly scheduled meeting and must be carried by a majority of the quorum present at that meeting.

 SEC A: One (1) vote per member group.